 - Opportunity Analysis (10%): Each team should post a 5 page description on Canvas.
 While it is true that entrepreneurial success is 90% persistence, execution, and hustle, it is crucial to consider the nature and value of the opportunity that you choose to pursue.
 To do this, you need to understand the industry that you plan to enter in intimate detail.
 For this assignment, you will need to discuss (at least): (1) the size of your market niche and key trends therein; (2) competitors, substitutes, threat of new entrants, and the nature of competition; (3) the opportunity that you're going after and why it hasn't been addressed; (4) the nature and sustainability of your competitive advantage.
 The best submissions for this assignment will include archival research as well as interviews with industry insiders and potential customers.
 My evaluation will focus on the quality, not the quantity, of the data you've gathered.
-We will set up appointments to discuss the outline the following week. - Mini-pitch (5%): Each team will do a mini-pitch (3 minutes, first 4 slides) and receive feedback. - Final report (25%): Each team will produce a 10 slide "pitch deck".
-It will present the final report material in the format most used to actually pitch materials. - Peer evaluation: The individual final grade will depend on a weighted peer review of effort by your venture team colleagues.
+We will set up appointments to discuss the outline the following week. - Mini-pitch (5%): Each team will do a mini-pitch (3 minutes, first 4 slides) and receive feedback.
+Mini-pitches will be recorded audio over a PowerPoint presentation. - Final report (25%): Each team will produce a 10 slide "pitch deck".
+It will present the final report material in the format most used to actually pitch materials.
+Teams will also write a 1-2 page note to be submitted with their deck in which they will comment on the evolution of the venture and any concerns that have surfaced about its potential for success. - Peer evaluation: The individual final grade will depend on a weighted peer review of effort by your venture team colleagues.
 You will be asked to rate the contribution of each of the team members by assigning a percentage score to each member.
 Therefore, individual grades are likely to vary within each team.
 The peer evaluation form is due along with the final report.